Diffeomorphisms of 4-manifolds with boundary and exotic embeddings: Signed Kronheimer--Mrowka invariants

 \section{Signed Kronheimer--Mrowka invariants}

 We first review the Kronheimer--Mrowka invariant introduced in \cite{KM97}.
 The Kronheimer--Mrowka invariant

-is an invariant of a 4-manifold $W$ with a contact boundary $(Y,\xi)$ equipped with a 4-dimensional $\Spinc$ structure compatible with the $\xi$.
+is an invariant of a 4-manifold $W$ with a contact boundary $(Y,\xi)$ equipped with a 4-dimensional $\Spinc$ structure $\mathfrak{s}$ compatible with the $\xi$.

+Usually, the notion of Spin/Spin$^c$ structure on an oriented manifold $W$ of dimension $d$ is defined by fixing a metric on $W$ and as a lift of the structure of the $SO(d)$-frame bundle of $W$ to a principal $Spin(d)$- or $Spin^c(d)$-bundle.
+Here we note that one can define those notions without using Riemannian metric, which shall be convenient when we consider families of manifolds.
+Denote by $GL^{+}(d,\R)$ the group of real square matrices of size $d$ of $\det >0$.
+A Spin structure on an oriented $d$-manifold can be defined as a lift of the structure group of the frame bundle from $GL^{+}(d,\R)$ to the double cover $\widetilde{GL}^{+}(d,\R)$.
+Similarly, a Spin$^{c}$ structure is also defined using $(\widetilde{GL}^{+}(d,\R) \times S^{1})/\pm1$ instead of $Spin^{c}(d)$.

 In the case of the usual Seiberg--Witten invariant for a closed 4-manifold $X$, it is enough to fix a homology orientation of $X$, i.e. an orientation of $H^1(X; \R)\oplus H^+(X; \R)$ to fix a sign of the invariant.
-However, in Kronheimer--Mrowka's setting, we cannot use such a data to give an orientation of the moduli space.
+However, in Kronheimer--Mrowka's setting, we cannot use such data to give an orientation of the moduli space.
 In order to improve this, we introduce a two element set

 depending on a tuple $(W, \s, \xi) $ whose element gives an orientation of the moduli space in Kronheimer--Mrowka's setting.

 Let $W$ be a connected compact oriented 4-manifold with connected contact boundary $(Y, \xi)$.
 Let $\s$ be a $\Spinc$ structure on $W$ which is compatible with $\xi$.
 Pick a contact 1-form $\theta$ on $Y$ and a complex structure $J$ of $\xi$ compatible with the orientation.
 There is now an unique Riemannian metric $g_1$ on $Y$ such that $\theta$ satisfies $|\theta|=1$, $d\theta=2*\theta$, and $J$ is an isometry for $g|_\xi$, where $*$ is the Hodge star operator with respect to $g_1$.
 This can be written explicitly by